earloc/hasso/README.md

 I recently started tackling around with home-automation, where I found myself doing a lot of repetitive tasks involving
 1. making edits in home-assistant's ```UI```
     > e.g. create scripts, automations, etc. to get accustomed with the way home-assistant is organized
-2. manually copy home-assistant's configuration yamls from my PI onto my local machine
+2. manually copy home-assistant's configuration yamls from home-assistant-instance onto my local machine
 3. commit the current version(s) into a git repo
     > to easy roll back when I happen to f**k things up in the next step
 3. make some manuall edits / tweaks, etc.